 - 2.3.1 The full Council is responsible for setting the Council's formal planning policy framework through the Development Plan(s).
-As a general principle there is an expectation that Members will uphold the Council's planning policies. - 2.3.2 When Members come to make a decision they must:- - Be clear as to whether or not they have an interest which needs to be declared if not already done so. - · Act fairly and openly. - Approach each application with an open mind. - · Carefully weigh up all relevant issues. - Determine each application on its own merits. - Avoid giving the impression that the Member has made her / his mind up prior to the application being determined. - Ensure that there are clear and substantial reasons for their decisions, and that those reasons are clearly stated. - 2.3.3 Where a planning application relates to a Member's ward the views of the local Member are important to the Chief Officer, Planning & Environment and to the Chair and Members of the Planning and Development Control Committee.
-Ward Members should not become too closely identified with special interest groups if they wish to vote in the Planning and Development Control Committee.
-Whilst Members have a responsibility to their constituents their overriding duty is to the whole County and therefore need to consider proposed developments in the interests of the wider community. - 2.3.4 Members shouldmust not decide how to vote on any application at any formal political group meeting.
-Political group meetings shouldmust never dictate how Members shouldmust vote on a planning issue.
+As a general principle there is an expectation that Members will uphold the Council's planning policies. - 2.3.2 When Members come to make a decision they must:- - Be clear as to whether or not they have an interest which needs to be declared if not already done so or seek advice from the legal officer if unsure. - Act fairly and openly. - Approach each application with an open mind. - · Carefully weigh up all relevant issues. - Determine each application on its own merits. - Avoid giving the impression that the Member has made her / his mind up prior to the application being determined. - Ensure that there are clear and substantial reasons for their decisions, and that those reasons are clearly stated. - 2.3.3 Where a planning application relates to a Member's ward the views of the local Member are important to the Chief Officer, Planning. & Environment and Economy, and to the Chair and Members of the Planning and Development Control Committee Planning Committee.
+Ward Members should not become too closely identified with special interest groups if they wish to vote in the Planning and Development Control Committee Planning Committee.
+Whilst Members have a responsibility to their constituents their overriding duty is to the whole County and therefore need to consider proposed developments in the interests of the wider community. - 2.3.4 Members should not decide how to vote on any application at any formal political group meeting.
+Political group meetings should never dictate how Members should vote on a planning issue.